GerardKessler/whatsapp/addon/doc/en/readme.md

 * control + enter; capture and open the link in the default browser

+Focusing on a message with attachment

+* alt + r; verbalize the file data

 ## App Shortcuts (these are native shortcuts provided by WhatsApp):

 * Chat search box; control + f